 This was the only work of Michelangelo to which he signed his name.

 The Pieta became famous right after it was carved.
-Other artists started looking at it because of its greatness, and Michelangelo’s fame would have spread.
-Since the artist lived another six decades after carving the Pieta, he would have witnessed the reception of the work by generations of artists and patrons through much of the sixteenth century.
+Other artists started looking at it because of its greatness, and Michelangelo’s fame spread.
+Since the artist lived another six decades after carving the Pieta, he witnessed the reception of the work by generations of artists and patrons through much of the sixteenth century.

 In more modern times, the Pieta has experienced some colorful events.
 In 1964, it was lent to the New York World’s Fair; afterwards, Pope Paul VI said it wouldn’t be lent out again and would remain at the Vatican.
 In 1972, a Hungarian-born man (later found to be mentally disturbed) rushed the statue with a hammer and started hitting it, including the left arm of the Virgin, which came off, and her head, breaking her nose and some of her left eye.
 Today, you can visit the statue in New St. Peter’s Basilica in Rome.